Tribal Broadband

 Learn, build, and connect with people bootstrapping Indigenous Internet networks.

-What is Tribal Broadband Bootcamp?
+What is a Tribal Broadband Bootcamp?

 In 2021, a small group of people gathered in the southern California desert for the first Tribal Wireless Bootcamp.
 Organized by a loose collection of people with a long history of building and encouraging nontraditional broadband networks, the focus was on building, maintaining, and troubleshooting wireless networks in Indian Country.